 In addition to the influence of uncertainty in the various factors just discussed on the performance of a CWS, the design objective used for the system can also affect its performance when faced with uncertainties.
-When the nature of potential contamination events is uncertain and the objective is to minimize worst-case adverse consequences associated with the events, CWSs designed to minimize mean-case consequences are more robust than those designed to minimize worst-case conse-

-25 quences (Davis et al., 2013).
+When the nature of potential contamination events is uncertain and the objective is to minimize worst-case adverse consequences associated with the events, CWSs designed to minimize mean-case consequences are more robust than those designed to minimize worst-case consequences (Davis et al., 2013).
 These designs are called mean-case and worst-case designs, respectively.
-Mean-case designs are more effective at reducing consequences over a range of conditions.
-The relative lack of robustness of worst-case designs is a consequence of the narrow focus of these designs, which handicaps their performance when conditions differ from those assumed as the basis for the design.
+Mean-case designs are more effective at reducing consequences of worst-case designs is a consequence of the narrow focus of these designs, which handicaps their performance when conditions differ from those assumed as the basis for the design.

-The primary goal of this paper is to examine how and to quantify to what extent limitations in the detail available on a 30 system's pipes and junctions affect the performance of a CWS design.
+The primary goal of this paper is to examine how and to quantify to what extent limitations in the detail available on a system's pipes and junctions affect the performance of a CWS design.
 An additional goal of this paper is to obtain some insight into the robustness of worst- and mean-case designs for a CWS when there are such limitations in the network model used to represent a WDS.

 Contamination in a distribution system has the potential to cause a variety of adverse effects.
-This paper considers adverse health effects associated with the ingestion of contaminated tap water; quantities of ingested contaminant, ingestion doses, are quantity of ingested contaminant for which adverse consequences are quantified.
+This paper considers adverse health effects associated with the ingestion of contaminated tap water; quantities of ingested contaminant, ingestion doses, are determined for those individuals who are potentially exposed to contaminated water.
+The term dose level is used to indicate the quantity of ingested contaminant for which adverse consequences are quantified.
 For a particular contaminant, dose level can be related to a health-effect level.
-For example, a dose level could correspond to the median lethal dose or the no-observedadverse-effect level.
+For example, a dose level could correspond to the median lethal dose or the no-observed-adverse-effect level.
 Lower dose levels can be related to a particular health-effect level for more toxic chemical contaminants and higher dose levels can be related to the same health-effect level for less toxic contaminants.
-In this paper when high or low
+In this paper when high or low dose levels are discussed, a statement is sometimes added that these can be related to contaminants with relatively low or high toxicity, respectively, to re-emphasize this point.
+The measure of adverse consequences associated with a contamination event that is used in this paper, called impact, is the number of people who receive a dose of a contaminant above some dose level due to the ingestion of contaminated tap water.
+In this paper the performance of a CWS is defined by the impact that occurs before the CWS detects the presence of contamination.